shkuznetsov/machinegun/README.md

     else console.log("I'm succeeded");
     // When the operation complete, a callback should be called cb(err);
-  });
+	// Alternatively the function may return a promise });
   // Hook to machinegun events in order to react to state changes
   // while the asynchronous operation is still in progress